ChaohanShang/Final_Project/README.md

 (TODO: Visualization)
 As we did experiments over different iteration times, we obtained the result shown as above.

+We changed the parameters in the distributions to make the results more realistic.

 ## Instructions on how to use the program:
 (TODO: user interaction?)